 The Top 10 Stocks with Low Price-to-Earnings Ratio to Buy Now

 If you are searching for value in the stock market, the price-to-earnings (P/E) ratio is a useful tool.
-A high P/E suggests a business is highly valued, while a low P/E indicates value.
+A high P/E suggests a business is highly valued, while a low P/E indicates the stock may be undervalued.
 Buying stocks with low price-to-earnings ratio can give investors long-term growth potential in this market.

 In general, the P/E ratio is used to find stocks trading at a discount compared to the overall market.
 The ratio is as follows: